fade2g/lightcontrol/readme.md

-Control RGD LED with potentiometer
+Control RGD LED with Potentiometer
 ===

 ## Basic Idea
-Use one or more potentiometers to control an aray of RGD LEDs.
+Use one or more potentiometers to control an array of RGD LEDs.

 Can be changing color oder color change mode.
 Can be brightness, can be a lot of stuff.
 I'll see as I go.